SMP HAIR FAQs

 By day 10 and after

 By day four and after

 Milk of Magnesia.
-This antacid agent reduces shine, but is indeed the single best lotion for creating a matte appearance.
-Two other products many of our SMP® client recommend are L’Oreal Pure and Matte Lotion for Men and Headblade Headlub Matte Lotion and Peter Thomas Roth Max Anti-Shine Mattifying Gel.
+This antacid agent reduces shine but is the best lotion for creating a matte appearance.
+Two other products many of our SMP® clients recommend are L’Oreal Pure and Matte Lotion for Men and Headblade Headlub Matte Lotion and Peter Thomas Roth Max Anti-Shine Mattifying Gel.
 Most are available online.

-Dermatologists recommend using a sunscreen with an SPF of at least 30, which blocks 97 percent of the sun’s UVB rays.
+Dermatologists recommend using sunscreen with an SPF of at least 30, which blocks 97 percent of the sun’s UVB rays.
 Higher-number SPFs block slightly more of the sun’s UVB rays, but no sunscreen can block 100 percent of the sun’s UVB rays.
-It is very important you put on sunscreen every time you go outdoors, even on cloudy days.
-If you don’t wear sunscreen, then we recommend you wear a cap to protect your scalp from harmful UV radiation.
+It would be best to put on sunscreen every time you go outdoors, even on cloudy days.
+If you don’t wear sunscreen, we recommend wearing a cap to protect your scalp from harmful UV radiation.